Clemapfel/Mousetrap.jl/README.md

 test mousetrap
 ```

+Where all three packages need to be installed, regardless of the operating system.

 Installation may take a long time.
-Once it's done, loading mousetrap for future development will only take a few seconds.
+Once it's done, loading mousetrap for future development will only take a few seconds each time.

 ---